 Australia is not without hope, however tennis stocks are down, in particular in the mens draw.

-Lleyton Hewitt continues to represent Australia’s best hope to take home the Grand Slam, with Bernard Tomic hoping to qualify for the 2011 event.
+Lleyton Hewitt continues to represent Australia’s best hope to take home the Grand Slam, with Bernard Tomic often a contender should he make it past the first round.